 If the information is available online, you may be able to go to an official website to view or download the report, such as your D.M.V.’s website.
 Should you alternatively find yourself struggling with how to find out if an accident was reported, however, you can turn to a car accident lawyer in New York.
-We can obtain almost any kind of accident report.
+We can obtain almost any kind of accident report on your behalf.

 View or Order an Auto Accident Report Online

 The Department of Motor Vehicles (D.M.V.) records and keeps a copy of your accident report online.
 Accessing your report only takes a few easy steps:

 - Perform a free limited search to make sure your report is available.

 - Perform a paid search using your D.M.V. accident case number, license number, or license plate number.